AkerBP/deos-cognite-functions-template/README.md

 ```
 3. Install packages (conda manages the dependencies)
 ```
-conda install -c conda-forge pandas numpy statsmodels matplotlib cognite-sdk python-dotenv
+conda install -c conda-forge numpy statsmodels matplotlib python-dotenv msal pip install cognite-sdk[pandas]
 ```
-- The `cognite-sdk` package is used to perform transformations for CDF directly through Python
+- The `cognite-sdk` package is used to perform transformations for CDF directly through Python.
+To support integration with `pandas`, we specify this package as a dependency using brackets
 - To deploy Cognite Functions, the main entry point, `handler.py`, is supported by a `requirements.txt` file located in the same folder
 - *If your virtual environment includes other packages not used by `handler.py`, we recommend using `pipreqs` to ensure consistency with the `requirements.txt` file*
 ```